 Portuguese law requires that fixed-term, unfixed-term, intermittent, part-time and telecommuting contracts, as well as temporary-work contracts (fixed or unfixed-term), must be agreed in writing.
 There is no such requirement for an employment contract of indefinite duration or one with a very short duration.

 It is important to stress out that under the Labour Code, the following types of companies are recognized:

-d) Large business that employs 250 or more workers.
+(d) Large business that employs 250 or more employees.